 I love Buenos Aires.
 There are so many things to do in Buenos Aires that a lifetime wouldn’t be enough for me to go through them.
-So much I love it, that after having been there twice I realized that I could live there.
+So much I love it, that after having been there three times I realized that I could live there.
 I feel incredibly comfortable there – perhaps the fact that I speak Spanish fluently and that I can easily pass for Argentinian helps a bit (interestingly enough, the only other place where this regularly happens is Tel Aviv!).

 Buenos Aires is the beating heart of Argentina, not to mention its political, economic and cultural centre.
 It’s a city that offers a lot in terms of places to visit and activities.
 It’s as charming as the most beautiful European capitals (they even call it “the Paris of South America”), but it has that warm, welcoming vibe that only South American cities have.
 It’s easy to fall in love with it.

 On any given tour of Buenos Aires you’ll notice that this is a city where old meets new – right next door: gorgeous colonial buildings sit right next to modern skyscrapers.
 There are some beautiful city parks, and so many museums.
 The large boulevards give way to tiny cobbled alleys.
 There are many cafés where the locals enjoy drinking coffee and eat medialunas (which are tiny croissants); there are a multitude of bars and clubs; milongas to practice tango; restaurants and budget eateries; boutiques and flea markets.
 And since Argentinians are literally obsessed with futból, the Bombonera is the ultimate place to enjoy a great football match.